HarryKitchener/dotfiles/README.md

 ## Troubleshooting

-neovim sometimes may not install pluggins propperly.
+neovim sometimes may not install plugins propperly.
 Try to run following:

     :UpdateRemotePlugins